blackberry/BlackBerry-Dynamics-React-Native-SDK/SampleApplications/README.md

 ## Dynamics modules

 #### How to integrate Dynamics into application
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Base
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Base

+> Integrates Dynamics based on your current identifiers - iOS Bundle ID and Android Package Name.

+	$ yarn set-bundle-id (Optional step, but required for sample applications)

-> You will be asked to choose an identifier (required) and name (optional) for your application.
+> Allows to update an identifier (required) and name (optional) for your application.
 This identifier is your iOS Bundle ID or Android Package Name.
 It will also be used as the Entitlement ID for entitling and activating your application with the BlackBerry UEM management console.
-###### 0.60+ on iOS
+###### iOS
 	$ cd ios
 	$ pod install
 	$ cd ..

-#### How to secure communication
+#### How to secure Networking
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Networking
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Networking

 #### How to secure AsyncStorage
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Async-Storage
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Async-Storage
-###### 0.60+ on iOS
+###### iOS
 	$ cd ios
 	$ pod install
 	$ cd ..

 #### How to secure SQLite Storage
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-SQLite-Storage
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-SQLite-Storage
-###### 0.60+ on iOS
+###### iOS
 	$ cd ios
 	$ pod install
 	$ cd ..

+#### How to secure AppKinetics communication
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-AppKinetics
+###### iOS
+	$ cd ios
+	$ pod install
+	$ cd ..

 #### How to secure Clipboard API
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Clipboard
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Clipboard

 #### How to secure `<Text />` UI component
-	$ npm i <path>/ui-components/BlackBerry-Dynamics-for-React-Native-Text
+	$ yarn add <path>/ui-components/BlackBerry-Dynamics-for-React-Native-Text

 #### How to secure `<TextInput />` UI component
-	$ npm i <path>/ui-components/BlackBerry-Dynamics-for-React-Native-TextInput
+	$ yarn add <path>/ui-components/BlackBerry-Dynamics-for-React-Native-TextInput

+#### How to secure `<WebView />` UI component
+	$ yarn add <path>/ui-components/BlackBerry-Dynamics-for-React-Native-WebView